 Volunteers at the Academy must be prepared to interact supportively and positively with students, faculty, staff, and other members of the parent community.
 Volunteers are required to uphold standards of dress and comportment.

-I have read this agreement, understand it, and have asked any clarifying questions necessary.
-Based on this, I agree to maintain confidentiality and understand the consequences of not doing so.
+d it, and have asked any clarifying quest

+agree to maintain confidentiality and u understand the consequences of not doin ıg so.

-Signature: Printed Name: Date: 5 -
+Signature: Printed Name: Date:

 MATERIAL SUPPORT OF THE ACADEMY: TIME, TREASURE, AND TALENT